What is a tonsillectomy?

 Why is a tonsillectomy performed?

-Tonsillectomy is a surgical procedure that your doctor may recommend to treat a child or adult with problems related to the tonsils.
+Your doctor may recommend a tonsillectomy to treat a child or adult with problems related to the tonsils.
 These include:

 - Antibiotic treatment failure, in which antibiotics do not cure a bacterial tonsil infection

 - Difficulty eating or swallowing due to enlarged tonsils